RamadanIbrahem98/ChatApp/README.md

 ### Figuring out a better way to increment the total messages count and chat rooms count

 Right now, I'm using two triggers to increment the total messages count and chat rooms count.
 One after the create request and the other one by using a cron job.
 I need to figure out a better way to do that.
 Because the trigger by creating would exhaust the database if the chat room is very active.
 Maybe figure out a way to implement what is similar to the exponential backoff functionality of the most popular messaging applications.

+### Handling the Active Job and Sidekiq Errors

+Right now, I'm not handling the Active Job and Sidekiq errors.
+I need to implement a way to handle the errors by sending the error message to the user and maybe retry the job.

+## API Documentation

+The Postman API documentation is available at [https://documenter.getpostman.com/view/13215606/2sA3BrXqBq](https://documenter.getpostman.com/view/13215606/2sA3BrXqBq).